emanuelef/go-fiber-honeycomb/README.md

 curl http://127.0.0.1:8080/hello
 ```

-To run all the endpoints implemented in the main app:
+To call all the endpoints implemented in the main app:
 ```shell
 ./run_http_requests.sh
 ```